Poll taxes in the United States

+The ratification of the 24th Amendment was followed by the passage of the Voting Rights Act of 1965, to which section 10 empowered the United States Attorney General to bring lawsuits to enjoin poll taxes in State and local elections.
+Finally, in Harper v.
+Virginia State Board of Elections (1966), the Supreme Court held that poll taxes violated the Equal Protection Clause of the 14th Amendment.

 Description

 A poll tax is a tax of a fixed sum on every liable individual (typically every adult), without reference to income or resources.
-Various privileges of citizenship, including voter registration or issuance of driving licenses and resident hunting and fishing licenses, were conditioned on payment of poll taxes to encourage the collection of this tax revenue.
+Various privileges of citizenship, including voter registration, issuance of driving licenses, resident hunting, and fishing licenses, were conditioned on payment of poll taxes to encourage the collection of this tax revenue.
 In places that instituted a cumulative poll tax, missed poll taxes from prior years must also be paid to receive the restricted privileges.

 History

-Although often associated with states of the former Confederate States of America, poll taxes were also in place in some northern and western states, including California, Connecticut, Maine, Massachusetts, Minnesota, New Hampshire, Ohio, Pennsylvania, Vermont, Rhode Island, and Wisconsin.
+Although often associated with states of the former Confederate States of America, poll taxes were also in place in some northern and western states.
+This included California, Connecticut, Maine, Massachusetts, Minnesota, New Hampshire, Ohio, Pennsylvania, Vermont, Rhode Island, and Wisconsin.
 Poll taxes had been a major source of government funding among the colonies which formed the United States.
 For instance, poll taxes made up from one-third to one-half of the tax revenue of colonial Massachusetts.

-Property taxes assumed a larger share of tax revenues as land values rose when population increases encouraged settlement of the American West.
+Property taxes assumed a larger share of tax revenues.
+Land values rose when population increased, which encouraged settlement in the American West.
 Some western states found no need for poll tax requirements; but poll taxes and payment incentives remained in eastern states.

 Voter registration

 Poll taxes became a tool of disenfranchisement in the South during Jim Crow, following the end of Reconstruction.
 Payment of a poll tax was a prerequisite to the registration for voting in a number of states until 1965.
 The tax emerged in some states of the United States in the late nineteenth century as part of the Jim Crow laws.
 After the right to vote was extended to all races by the enactment of the Fifteenth Amendment to the United States Constitution, a number of states enacted poll tax laws as a device for restricting voting rights.
 The laws often included a grandfather clause, which allowed any adult male whose father or grandfather had voted in a specific year prior to the abolition of slavery to vote without paying the tax.
-These laws, along with unfairly implemented literacy tests and extra-legal intimidation, such as by the Ku Klux Klan, achieved the desired effect of disenfranchising Asian-American, Native American voters and poor whites as well, but in particular the poll tax was disproportionately directed at African-American voters.
+These laws, along with unfairly implemented literacy tests and extra-legal intimidation, such as by the Ku Klux Klan, achieved the desired effect of disenfranchising Asian-American, Native American voters and poor whites as well.
+The poll tax was particularly disproportionately directed at African-American voters.